From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

-We analyze system~\eqref{eq:kd-model} in the regime of weak frequency heterogeneity and coupling by introducing a small parameter $\varepsilon\ll1$ so that $\eta_{j}(t)=\varepsilon\omega_{j}+\varepsilon\zeta_{j}(t)$, $\varkappa=\varepsilon\kappa,$ where $\omega_j$ are small detunings from the baseline frequency $\varpi$ and $\zeta_j(t)$ is a zero-mean time-dependent perturbation.
 In the limit $\varepsilon=0$, all oscillators rotate uniformly with frequency $\varpi$.
 Treating $\varepsilon$ as a small parameter, we perform a lengthy multiple–time-scale expansion to capture the slow modulation of phases by weak disorder and coupling (see the Supplementary Material for details).
 We introduce slow times $t_s=\varepsilon^s t$ ($s=0,1,2,\ldots$) and write where $\varpi{t_{0}}$ represents the leading-order, fast oscillatory behavior, $\phi_j$ describes the slow phase dynamics, and $\varphi_j^{(p)}$ are higher-order fast corrections that average out over the longer-term evolution of the system.
 Substituting \eqref{eq:series} into \eqref{eq:kd-model}, expanding the delayed terms, and eliminating secular contributions yields a solvability hierarchy in powers of $\varepsilon$.
 At $O(\varepsilon)$, we obtain the familiar delay-free KD phase model with a delay-induced phase shift \cite{izhikevich1998phase} where $\bar{\eta}_{j}(t)=\varepsilon\omega_{j}+\varepsilon\bar{\zeta}_{j}(t)$ is the averaged frequency perturbation.
 At $O(\varepsilon^2)$, the delay couples the slow time derivatives, and in the original time variable, the combined phase dynamics take the form of a second-order equation where $\mathit{\Delta}_{jk}=\phi_{k}-\phi_{j}-\varpi\tau.$ The reduced model \eqref{eq:reduced-model-2} shows that the time delay $\tau$ manifests as an effective inertia, transforming the originally overdamped phase dynamics with time delay into a second-order system.
-The delay also generates higher-order (triadic) interactions: in Eq.~\eqref{eq:reduced-model-2}, the second-order correction appears as a product of two sums, which yields a double sum corresponding to triplet couplings.
-This structure becomes particularly transparent for identical oscillators, where we set $\bar{\eta}_{j}(t)=0$ (assumed hereafter) and consider single-harmonic coupling $F_{jk}(\vartheta)=G_{jk}\sin(\vartheta-\alpha)$ and $F'_{jk}(\vartheta)=G_{jk}\cos(\vartheta-\alpha)$, with $G_{jk}$ denoting the coupling weights.
+The delay also generates higher-order (triadic) interactions: in Eq.~\eqref{eq:reduced-model-2}, the second-order correction appears as a product of two sums, which yields a double sum corresponding to triplet couplings. {The reduction also remains valid in the presence of weak external or random perturbations, which enter explicitly through $\bar{\eta}_j(t)$ and, at second order, through $\tau\, d\bar{\eta}_j/dt$.} {The interplay of delay-induced inertia and higher-order interactions} becomes particularly transparent for identical oscillators, where we set $\bar{\eta}_{j}(t)=0$ (assumed hereafter) and consider single-harmonic coupling $F_{jk}(\vartheta)=G_{jk}\sin(\vartheta-\alpha)$ and $F'_{jk}(\vartheta)=G_{jk}\cos(\vartheta-\alpha)$, with $G_{jk}$ denoting the coupling weights.
 Using trigonometric identities and the cancellation of antisymmetric double sums, Eq.~\eqref{eq:reduced-model-2} can be rewritten as where $\tilde{\alpha}=\alpha+\varpi\tau$.
 The first sum corresponds to the standard pairwise Kuramoto–Sakaguchi coupling with a delay-induced phase shift.
 In contrast, the second sum is a purely delay-induced triadic interaction that couples oscillator $j$ to phase triplets $(j,k,\ell)$.
 This structure mirrors the triplet interactions obtained via higher-order phase reduction for non-delayed Stuart–Landau oscillators \cite{mau2024phase}, but here arises solely from memory (delay) without introducing amplitude degrees of freedom.